TheViolence/Vendor-Mixins/README.md

 # Cross-Browser compatibility
 It is widely known that when you create your CSS you have to care about cross-browser compatibility.
-As most of the CSS properties are "universal" (works the same way in all popular browsers), they are some no fully compatible.
+As most of the CSS properties are "universal" (works the same way in all popular browsers), they are some not fully compatible.
 Let's focus on these.
 We can divide them into two groups:
 - Totally incompatible